White-App/chalhoubCaseStudy/readme.md

 ### To run the PHPUnit tests, you'll need to configure PHPUnit in your Magento installation.
-You can follow these steps:

-Install PHPUnit globally or locally within your project using Composer.
-Create a phpunit.xml configuration file in the root directory of your Magento installation.
-Define the necessary settings, such as the bootstrap file and the test suite.
-Run the PHPUnit command from the root directory of your Magento installation:
-`phpunit`
-This command will execute all the tests defined in your test suite and display the results.

-Please note that the provided example test cases are just templates, and you will need to adapt them to your module's specific implementation, dependencies, and test requirements.
+Please note that I didn't have time to finalize them you will find my tests here : dev/tests/shopfinder